India quietly seals missile deal with Russia despite U.S. warning

 India is hoping that President Donald Trump’s administration will give it a waiver on the weapons systems which New Delhi sees as a deterrent against China’s bigger and superior military.

+“The (two) sides welcomed the conclusion of the contract for the supply of S-400 long range surface to air missile system to India,” India and Russia said in a joint statement at the end of the talks.

-After summit talks between Putin and Modi, the two countries signed eight agreements covering space, nuclear energy and railways at a televised news conference.
+The two countries also signed eight agreements covering space, nuclear energy and railways at a televised news conference.
+“We always arrive to India with great pleasure as we know that we are surrounded here in the environment of very frank friendship, business cooperation,” Putin said.

+Russia will also help India in its plans to mount a manned space mission by 2022.

+“India gives the highest priority to ties with Russia, in fact in a changing world, our ties have become more important,” Modi said.

 Reporting by Vladimir Soldatkin and Sanjeev Miglani; Editing by Simon Cameron-Moore